 His passion for historical vocal performance led to his doctoral work on the music of the German composer Heinrich Schütz and he is currently working on a translation of a handbook for opera singers and directors with the German opera director Beverly Blankenship.
 He has taught voice workshops in Germany, Switzerland, Norway, the USA, Canada and Australia.
 His teaching incorporates a combination of perspectives through his work as a singer, conductor and Feldenkrais Practitioner, and he has been on staff at the Melbourne Conservatorium of Music since 1999.

 British born, Lisa Harper-Brown, grew up and studied in Perth and recently returned home after living and working overseas for 23 years.
-A University of Western Australia alumna and former young artist with West Australian and Opera Australia, she is the recipient of many prizes in the
+A University of Western Australia alumna and former young artist with West Australian and Opera Australia, she is the recipient of many prizes in the fields of performing and academia.
+Lisa successfully divides her time between her two great passions: Performing and Teaching.

 As a performing artist, Lisa has appeared throughout Australia, New Zealand and Germany, as well as Italy, Spain, Netherlands and the UK.
 Lisa possesses a vast concert repertoire, and is recognised for her ability to cross genres and styles.
-During 2025, she made her debut with Freeze
+During 2025, she made her debut with Freeze Frame Opera, in performances of Jake Heggie’s Dead Man Walking, for which she has received a 2026 Performing Arts WA Award nomination.

 Having taught for over 35 years across three continents in a huge variety of educational settings, Lisa’s extensive ‘on-stage’ experience, technical understanding and knowledge of languages, make her a highly sought-after Voice Teacher, Choral Trainer, Conductor, and Adjudicator.
 As the newly appointed Chair of Classical Voice at UWA Conservatorium, she is very proud to be sharing her knowledge and expertise in support of a new generation of talented performing artists.